-- Anamaria's first line in Pirates of the Caribbean is an angry response to Jack trying to rally up a crew ("What's the benefit for us?").
+- Anamaria's first line in Pirates of the Caribbean: The Curse of the Black Pearl is an angry response to Jack trying to rally up a crew ("What's the benefit for us?").
 The benefit ends up being a beautiful ship.

 - True Blood episode "Never Let Me Go".
 Eric is dying when a boy appears.